dykyi-roman/architecture/modular_monolithic_architecture.md

 ### Rules
 * No shared tables between modules
 * No cross-module joins
-* Referential integrity between modules, on the feture when we take design separate module
+* Independence from the external system: the internal domain of the application should not depend on the data formats or business logic of the external system.
-* Modules are represents Bounded Context of our application domain and In Modules, we group features of Domain contexts [DDD](ddd.md)
+* Modules represent the Bounded Context of our application domain and In Modules, we group features of Domain contexts [DDD](ddd.md)

+## When to apply
+* Startups and small projects
+* Medium-sized projects with growth potential
+* Teams with limited resources
+* Applications with variable requirements

+## How to implement
+* Designing modules
+* Encapsulation of data and logic
+* Code organization
+* Data access isolation
+* Interaction through contracts

 ### Summary
-* Encapsulate Business Logic in oe repository
+* Encapsulate Business Logic in our repository
 * Reusable Codes, Easy to Refactor
 * Better-Organized Dependencies (no network delay)
 * Less-Complex than [Microservices Architecture](microservice_architecture.md)